phoracek/noplacelikehome/lab/README.md

 TODO:
 - update docs to open firewall for all
-- add yaml for service

 TODO:
 - NAD
-- Use Tekton to decompress Home Assistant
 - Bridge binding plugin.
 - Disable ServiceLB and Klipper
 - Deploy Kuberentes Dashboard